EMDRIA Approved EMDR Therapist Training

 - Dissociative disorders

-“The nice thing about EMDR is that sometimes it’s really powerful and you get a lot out of it, and sometimes it’s pretty quiet and you still get a lot out of it.” ~ a client
+“The nice thing about EMDR is that sometimes it’s really powerful and you get a lot out of it, and sometimes it’s pretty quiet, not much seems to happen, and you still get a lot out of it.” ~ a client

 How EMDR Therapy Benefits the Therapist